Power-enhanced leading-logarithmic QED corrections to $B_q \to \mu^+\mu^-$

 We denote by $Z_s$ the UV renormalization factor of the Fourier transform $\OpII_s (\omega) = \int \frac{dv}{2\pi} e^{i \omega v} \widetilde{\OpII}_s (v)$ of the soft operator.
 At the one-loop order, $Z_s^{(1)}$ is the sum

 of the QED and QCD contribution.
 The expressions for $Z^\text{QED}_s$ and $Z^\text{QCD}_s$ are given in \refeq{eq:Z_s^QED} and \refeq{eq:Z_s^QCD}, respectively.
 As explained above, the tadpole diagram 6 of~\reffig{fig:SCET2-adm-soft} cancels with the corresponding diagram in the denominator of \refeq{eq:def-soft-op}.
-With the help of \refeq{eq:gamma}, the corresponding anomalous dimension reads
+With the help of \refeq{eq:gamma}, the corresponding anomalous dimension reads\footnote{See erratum at the end of the paper.}

 where $F(\omega, \omega')$ is given in \refeq{eq:F(om,om')}.
 The anomalous dimension contains the cusp part $\Gamma_s$, which appeared already in the anomalous dimension \refeq{eq:cusp-ADMs} of the \SCETI{} operators.
 However, here it enters with the opposite sign and is multiplied by $\ln (\omega/\mu)$.
 Note that the QED part of the anomalous dimension is proportional to the light-quark charge $Q_q$.